ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 **Biases Z values**

 This is the layout for the biases.
 The size of the array should be the size of all the biases.
-So for our neural network this would be 6+4+1 (8 is excluded because the input layer doesn't have biases.
+So for our neural network this would be 6+4+1 (8 is excluded because the input layer doesn't have biases).
 Coincidentally this is also the layout for the z_values.
 Because the number of biases matches the number of z_values.

 ![](readme_images/bias_z_layout.png)

 **Activations**

 Alright so the only thing missing now is to define the memory layout for the activation values.
-Warning this layout is a little bit different compared to the z_values since we are also going to store the inputs in this array (so we can get rid of x_inputs in the function signature).
+Warning this layout is a little different compared to the z_values since we are also going to store the inputs in this array (so we can get rid of x_inputs in the function signature).

 ![](readme_images/activations_layout.png)

 Now we can finish the CUDA Kernel.
 We introduce some offset variables to help us to index into the correct layers. `int layer_offset_z_b, layer_offset_weights, layer_offset_activations.
 We use this to update the z_value and activation value calculations (see code below).
 And at the end of each layer we update the offset variables we just introduced.
-IMPORTANT: We need to update this offset variables **outside of the Memory Guard** otherwise different threads will have different offsets.
+IMPORTANT: We need to update this offset variables **outside the Memory Guard** otherwise different threads will have different offsets.

 ```c
 __global__ void linear_layer_and_activation(float *weight_matrix, float *biases, float *x_inputs,